 When do you need medical help to treat heat exhaustion?

-If your symptoms persist for a longer time than usual with constant high body temperature, it can be a serious sign and you may need a doctor immediately.
+If your symptoms persist for a longer time than 15 minutes with constant high body temperature, it can be a serious sign and you may need a doctor immediately.

 In severe cases of heat exhaustion, it can lead to heatstroke especially if you have an internal body temperature of 103 degrees Fahrenheit or higher.
 In this case, you immediately need medical attention.

-Keep observing the symptoms you are facing, especially for flushed skin, vomiting, and cognitive behavior.
+Keep observing the symptoms you are facing, especially for flushed skin, vomiting, and cognitive behaviour.

 Also, make sure you consult your doctor regarding any prescription medications you might be consuming as these can also contribute to heat exhaustion by increasing the body temperature.